sohvip/tiralabra/documentation/testing_document.md

 Tested class: `Trie`

 What it tests:
-- note sequences are stored correctly to the trie
+- sequences that have been stored to the trie can be found
 - calculating next possible note from a sequence gives correct options

 **`TestTrieNode`**